History of Berliner FC Dynamo (2004–present)

-Consolidation in the NOFV-Oberliga and rise (2004-2014)
+Consolidation in the NOFV-Oberliga and rise (2004–2014)

-Mario Weinkauf era (2004-2006)
+Mario Weinkauf era (2004–2006)

 BFC Dynamo finished the 2003-04 Verbandsliga Berlin in first place and qualified for the NOFV-Oberliga Nord.
 Club President Mike Peters announced that he would not stand for re-election.
 Mario Weinkauf was then elected new president on 18 June 2004.
+Weinkauf was the regional manager of a telecommunications company.
+When he was 18, he moved from Rostock to Berlin to study.
+In 1996, he enrolled his son in the youth department of FC Berlin.
+As a parent, he eventually became involved with the club.
 Weinkauf played in the old men's team and had earlier been a youth trainer at the club.
-Weinkauf was also one of the seven founding members who had recently set up the sponsor association for the youth department.
+Weinkauf was one of the seven founding members who had recently set up the sponsor association for the youth department.
 His vision for BFC Dynamo was a club that was "managed seriously from a sporting and financial perspective".
 The club was in need of a new main sponsor and the company Infinity-Net Telekom GmbH became new shirt sponsor for the 2004–05 season.